Classical Petermann Factor as a Measure of Quantum Squeezing in Photonic Time Crystals

-In this Letter, we close this gap by developing a Bogoliubov–de Gennes (BdG) effective-Hamiltonian framework showing that the classical and quantum monodromy matrices are formally equivalent, and therefore share identical spectra and Petermann factors.
-As a result, the Petermann factor directly quantifies the degree of vacuum squeezing and quasiparticle population in the \textit{band regime}, while inside the \textit{momentum gap}, together with the Floquet growth rate---the imaginary part of the quasienergy---it acts as a prefactor that amplifies the initial rate of squeezing.
-Classical mode non-orthogonality thus manifests as enhanced quantum squeezing, and the Petermann factor extracted from the BdG dynamical matrix becomes a single control parameter for squeezing in a broad class of two-mode $SU(1,1)$ bosonic systems, with PTCs providing a particularly transparent and experimentally accessible realization.
+In this work, we close this gap by developing a Bogoliubov–de Gennes (BdG) effective-Hamiltonian framework showing that, within the representations adopted here, the classical and quantum monodromy matrices are unitarily equivalent and therefore share identical spectra and Petermann factors.
+As a result, in the \textit{band regime}, the Petermann factor directly fixes the magnitude of the two-mode Bogoliubov squeezing relating the bare-photon and Floquet quasiparticle vacua, and thereby the associated basis-mismatch occupation.
+In the \textit{momentum gap}, it sets the photon-number prefactor, while the Floquet growth rate, given by the imaginary part of the quasienergy, sets the time scale of the stroboscopic squeezing dynamics.
+Classical mode non-orthogonality thus manifests as enhanced quantum squeezing, and the Petermann factor extracted from the BdG dynamical matrix becomes a compact control parameter for squeezing in a broad class of two-mode $SU(1,1)$ bosonic systems, with PTCs providing a particularly transparent and experimentally accessible realization.

 We consider a one-dimensional PTC, a homogeneous medium whose permittivity $\varepsilon(t)$ is modulated periodically in time with period $T=2\pi/\Omega$.
 The Hamiltonian of a quantum PTC in a specific pair of modes $(k,\,-k)$ can be expressed as~\cite{R3_doi:10.1126/science.abo3324}: